PhiLhoSoft/Processing/libraries/P8gGraphicsSVG/README.txt

 --

+This is a 2.0 version because I renamed the library and changed the package name (see the history notes at the end).
+I also removed the saveFrame() support, as Ben Fry estimated this should be restricted to saving to a binary image format.

+--

 Note: there is a bug* in Batik 1.7, binary distribution dated 2008-01-09.
 It has been fixed in the SVN trunk but not released in the binary version yet.
-Text size defined in inline CSS is written without unit, making its size to be ignored by some renderers (Firefox and Opera).
+Text size defined in inline CSS is written without unit, making its size to be ignored by some SVG renderers (Firefox and Opera).
 A suggested workaround is to disable inline CSS (setUseInlineCSS(false)).
 Another one is to hand-edit (or use automated replace in) the generated SVG to add the missing unit.
 A regular expression like: /font-size:(\d+);/ -> /font-size:\1px;/ can do the job.